AP Art Summer Assignment 2021

 -Themes should be of high interest and passion for you!

-- These works of art may be finished and be inside your sketchbook OR they may be on a canvas, board, etc outside your sketchbook!
+- One works of art may be finished and be inside your sketchbook AND the second may be on a canvas, board, etc outside your sketchbook!

 SUMMER SKETCHBOOK ASSIGNMENTS: